frauikram/frauikram/README.md

-# 👋 Hello & Welcome to my Github Page!
+# 👋 Welcome, glad you're here!
-🌱 Let's get started :
+🌱 Let's get started.

 😄 I am Ms. Ikram.
-🌅🧡 I like sunsets, just like the one I captured in Berlin.
+🌅 I like sunsets, just like the one I captured in Berlin. 🧡
 ### ![github-frauikram-banner](https://github.com/frauikram/frauikram/assets/119944932/14d0471d-edd1-4636-b330-197a1259dfa4)

 # 🤝 Are you an employer?
 I can help with data-driven and data-centric projects.